amitrai9696/Shopping-Demo-App/README.md

 CocoaPods Integration: The project utilizes CocoaPods to manage dependencies, streamlining the integration of third-party libraries like Kingfisher.

-Custom UI with XIB for Enumerated UITableViewCells: To enhance modularity and reusability, custom UITableViewCells are designed using XIB files, implementing an enumerated design for a consistent and visually appealing user interface.
+Custom UI with XIB for Enumera ted U
+ITableViewCells: To enhance modularity and reusability, custom UITableViewCells are designed using XIB files, implementing an enumerated design for a consistent and visually appealing user interface.

 Completion Handlers and Closures: The application leverages completion handlers and closures to manage asynchronous operations, ensuring responsiveness and efficient handling of data.